gmies/LAI_neolithic/README.md

 If you use this code or data, please cite:

 Mies & Mathieson (2026)
-Local ancestry inference identifies robust selection signals in ancient Neolithic populations
+Local ancestry inference identifies robust evidence of selection in Neolithic Europe

 Contact